 - Providing education and health promotion programs

-This model can also benefit rural EMS agencies by:
+The community paramedicine model can benefit rural EMS agencies by:

-- Reducing requests for service that are inappropriate and not reimbursed
+- Reducing requests for non-urgent services that are not reimbursed

-- Decreasing the amount of “down time” between calls, while at the same time allowing them to better serve resident’s needs
+- Decreasing the amount of “down time” between calls, while better serving residents' primary care needs

-- Increasing revenue by billing patients or third party payers for services provided, when able to do so
+- Increasing revenue by billing patients or third party payers for services provided, when appropriate

 What is the role of a community paramedic, and what type of education is required for this profession?

-In their emergency roles, EMTs and paramedics are excellent problem solvers, but their initial training is focused on managing a patient’s emergency condition over 30 to 60 minutes.
-To prepare them to participate in the medical home care team, they need additional education focused on understanding longer term care, over the next 30 to 60 days or beyond.
+As first responders, EMTs and paramedics are trained to focus primarily on managing a patient's emergency condition over 30 to 60 minutes.
+To participate effectively in the medical home care team, they need additional education focused on providing longer term care.

 A standard curriculum is available free of charge to colleges and universities.
-It consists of approximately 114 hours of didactic education (in the social determinants of health, public heath, and tailored learning about chronic diseases) and approximately 200 hours of lab and clinical experience.
+It consists of approximately 114 hours of education in the social determinants of health, public heath, and tailored learning about chronic diseases, and approximately 200 hours of lab and clinical experience.
 For more information about the curriculum, see Community Paramedic.

 How are rural community paramedicine programs funded?

-Funding to start and sustain rural community paramedic programs is a significant issue.
-As of July 2014, most community paramedicine programs are funded either by the ambulance service itself, or through grants.
+Most community paramedicine programs are funded by the ambulance service itself or through grants.
 There are currently three CMS Healthcare Innovation Grant awardees who receive Medicare fee-for-service for community paramedic services.
-In most states, community paramedicine services are not reimbursed by Medicaid, although Minnesota does allow reimbursement for certain services provided by Community Paramedics, according to the National Conference of State Legislatures.
+In most states, community paramedicine services are not reimbursed by Medicaid, although some states allow reimbursement for certain services, according to the National Conference of State Legislatures.

-Some hospitals and hospital-owned ambulance units support community paramedicine programs because they believe there will be a reduction in emergency medical services (EMS) and emergency department misuse and reduced readmissions.
-In urban areas, Accountable Care Organizations (ACOs) are starting to either contract with ambulance companies for the use of Community Paramedics, or are employing them directly within the ACO.
-As rural ACOs develop, there will be more opportunities.
-Local EMS agencies can work directly with ACOs and insurance companies in their area to determine if reimbursement for community paramedicine is an option.
+Some hospitals and hospital-owned ambulance units support community paramedicine programs in the belief that there will be a reduction in readmissions and emergency department misuse.
+In urban areas, some Accountable Care Organizations (ACOs) contract with ambulance companies for the use of community paramedics or employ them directly.
+EMS agencies can work directly with ACOs and insurance companies in their area to determine whether they will receive reimbursement for community paramedicine.

-In a hospital or clinic setting, patient care provided by community paramedics credentialed at that facility is reimbursable, just as it is for other allied health professionals.
+In a hospital or clinic setting, patient care provided by credentialed community paramedics is reimbursable, just as it is for other allied health professionals.